Skip to content

 The Project received an Environmental Assessment Certificate (EAC) from the BC Environmental Assessment Office (EAO) in 2018 following extensive consultation with First Nations and stakeholders.

-- We received a five-year extension to the EAC in 2025 with the requirement that the project have substantially started construction by November 2028.
+• We received a five-year extension to the EAC in 2025 with the requirement that the project substantially starts construction by November 2028.

-- We’re now working to implement the project conditions and advance the project.
+• We're now working to implement the EAC conditions and advance the project.

 We'll continue to work with First Nations and engage with local and regional governments and stakeholders as the project advances.